 Skip to main content

-Project-level collaboration is the most common way teams work together in Rocket.
-When you invite someone to a project, they gain access to all tasks, shared files, and connected services within it.
-Use this level for day-to-day teamwork on a specific initiative: a product launch, a research sprint, or a website redesign.
+Project-level collaboration lets you invite teammates directly into a project.
+Collaborators gain access to all tasks, shared context, and connected services within that project.
+Use this for day-to-day teamwork on a specific initiative: a product launch, a research sprint, or a website redesign.

-Project access is not dynamic.
-A member invited today can see all existing tasks in the project, but tasks created after the invitation are not automatically shared with them.
-To give access to new tasks, share them individually at the task level.
+Inviting a collaborator grants access to all existing tasks in the project.
+Tasks created after the invitation are not automatically shared.
+Share them individually at the task level if needed.

 Steps